-There is prima facie evidence that we do communicate self-locating information.
-If mad Heimson were to ask a sympathetic contemporary, 'Who am I?' and received the answer, 'You are Heimson,' it seems that he would be told just the piece of de se information that could set him straight.15 But this datum is in conflict with the Lockean picture.
+There is prima facie evidence that we do communicate our self-locating beliefs.
+If mad Heimson were to ask a sympathetic contemporary, 'Who am I?' and received the answer, 'You are Heimson,' it seems that he would be told just the piece of de se information that could set him straight.
+But this datum is in conflict with the Lockean picture.
 Suppose Ben has the de se belief that he is hungry and says to Anna, 'I am hungry.'
 The Lockean picture predicts that he is expressing the interesting centered content of his belief, which Anna will come to believe if she understands and accepts his assertion.
 That is, Anna will come to locate herself in the content and will thus believe de se that she is hungry.
 But what Ben communicates is obviously some other information - information Anna grasps if she comes to have a belief to the effect that the speaker, Ben, is hungry.
-Call this problem the de se problem.16
+Call this problem the de se problem.

 The problem for self-locating belief on the Lockean picture gets worse.
-It may seem that the right conclusion to draw from the de se problem is that hearers systematically infer an appropriate self-locating belief centered on themselves from the fact that the speaker
+It may seem that the right conclusion to draw from the de se problem is that hearers systematically infer an appropriate self-locating belief centered on themselves from the fact that the speaker asserted a content centered on himself.
+For instance, Anna may infer the centered content such that the center is being addressed by someone hungry from the fact that Ben asserted the centered content such that the center is hungry.
+But this is not what happens in the communication of self-locating beliefs about matters of taste.
+Suppose Ben believes that some cookie is tasty and says to Anna, 'This cookie is tasty,' thereby expressing the centered content COOKIE.

-14A complete account of linguistic communication will have to account for pragmatically conveyed information, disambiguation, indirect speech acts and other pragmatic phenomena as well.
+&lt;sup>11A complete account of linguistic communication will have to account for pragmatically conveyed information, disambiguation, indirect speech acts and other pragmatic phenomena as well.
 Here, I am interested only in that part which accounts for the connection between mental content, linguistically expressed content, and compositional semantic theory.
 By a 'theory of communication', I shall mean, following Lewis (1975, 1980), a systematic restatement of speakers' common knowledge of their practice of linguistic communication.

-15See Torre (2010) for reasons to think that communication of de se information is possible.
+&lt;sup>12See Torre (2010) for reasons to think that communication of de se information is possible.

-16This problem was first raised by Stalnaker (1981, 146-7).
+&lt;sup>13This problem was first raised by Stalnaker (1981, 146-7).